Courses - Faculty of Creative Arts And Industries

 The Future of Work and Play

-Students will analyse how technological advances such as artificial intelligence and augmented reality impact the way we work and play now and in the future.
-Using gamification strategies, students will develop fictional scenarios in order to test a range of design concepts intended for future deployment.
+Students will analyse how global techno-social changes such as automation and climate change could impact the way we work and play, now and in the future.
+Students will critically speculate about possible and probable futures by developing fictional scenarios which test a range of design concepts for transition into preferable futures.

 Prerequisite: DESIGN 100, 101